AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/platform-services/tabs/network-service.md

 }
 ```

-2. Create a custom implementation of `Networking` interface and implement the `connectAsync` method.
+2. Create a custom implementation of `Networking` interface and, implement the `connectAsync` method.
 The implementation of `connectAsync` should handle the connection establishment with the details provided in the `NetworkRequest` and, notify the caller of a response using the `NetworkCallback` parameter.

 ```java
 /**